pratyush770/AI_Assistant/README.md

 - **Langsmith**: Platform for debugging, testing, monitoring, and improving LLM-powered applications.
 - **Streamlit**: Framework for deploying the web application.
 - **PyPDFLoader / WebBaseLoader**: Libraries for loading and processing PDF files or web pages.
-- **Vector Store (e.g., AstraDB)**: For storing embeddings of the uploaded documents to enable efficient retrieval and question-answering.
+- **Vector Store (AstraDB)**: For storing embeddings of the uploaded documents to enable efficient retrieval and question-answering.
-- **Embedding Models (e.g., HuggingFaceEmbeddings)**: To generate vector representations of the document content.
+- **Embedding Models (HuggingFaceEmbeddings)**: To generate vector representations of the document content.
 ## How to Deploy
 - Clone the repository by the following command: `git clone https://github.com/pratyush770/AI_Assistant.git`